 Estimated Price: $350 – $425

-You and your child have survived the “terrible twos” and now it’s time to see why three is a magic number.
-Your child will start to speak in full sentences, tell you stories, answer simple questions and say their own name.
+You and your child have survived the “terrible twos,” and now it’s time to see why three is a magic number.
+Your child will start to speak in full sentences, tell you stories, answer simple questions and say his or her own name.

 It’s a rewarding time as a parent.
 Reward your child with the best comfort and safety money can buy.

 The Safety 1st Alpha Elite 65 is an all-in-one car seat designed to carry your kid from infancy to late childhood.
-This seat can carry your child up to 40 pounds in a rear-facing position, up to 65 pounds in a forward-facing position, and then up to 100 pounds in booster mode.
+This seat can accommodate children up to 40 pounds in a rear-facing position, up to 65 pounds in a forward-facing position, and up to 100 pounds in booster mode.

-Our Geeks were impressed by the seat’s high-quality five-point harness system which can be tightened and relaxed with just one-hand.
-However, the unit’s limited recline, which can only be set to one of three different positions, left a little to be desired.
+Our Geeks were impressed by the seat’s high-quality, five-point harness system, which can be tightened and relaxed with just one hand.
+However, the unit’s limited recline, which can only be set to one of three different positions, leaves a little to be desired.

-Fortunately, the seat packs bonus comfort features such as armrests which can be rotated and stowed away, a removable cup holder which can washed in the dishwasher, and a pillow for longer rides or the trip back from the park.
+Fortunately, the seat packs bonus comfort features such as armrests that can be rotated and stowed away, a removable cup holder that can be washed in the dishwasher, and a pillow for longer rides or the trip back from the park.